A General Recipe for the Analysis of Randomized Multi-Armed Bandit Algorithms: Proof that Assumption holds for various families of distributions

 where $\mu_F$ denotes the expectation of the distribution of cdf $F$.

 Interestingly, when asymptotic optimality in the sense of \eqref{eq::asymp_opt_def} is not targeted this definition is very convenient since the Chernoff method easily provides some concentration inequalities for the empirical means, which is sufficient for the analysis of the algorithm tackling subgaussian distributions in the literature.
 However, as the family is defined by infinitely many constraints (due to the parameter $t$) the function $\kinf^{\text{SG}_1(\sigma)}$ has a complicated form.
-Hence, it may be easier to work with an alternative definition of the following form,
+To target asymptotic optimality, it may be easier to work with an alternative characterization, using that sub-Gaussianity implies the following $h$-moment condition: